Medically Reviewed by Angelique J. Pillar, M.D.

 Bargain Pricing May Cost You More

 As the American Refractive Surgery Council points out, these bargain prices may not include the full cost of your care.
-The advertised price may include the surgery itself, but it may not cover the cost of:
+The advertised price may include the surgery itself, but it may not cover the cost of the following:

 If fees come with steps that cannot be skipped, the price you may pay with a bargain vendor could be higher than the price you would pay with a reputable clinic that offers flat pricing for the entire procedure.